arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 #### I2C Side Connectors

-All modules have at least two 4-pin surface mount connector from the JST SM Series with a 1.0 mm pitch.
+All modules have at least two 4-pin surface mount connectors from the JST SM Series with a 1.0 mm pitch.
 These connectors are used to connect modules between them and to the microcontroller.

 #### I2C Address Reference